 When specific enough, Par-2 plans work, because they reduce the need for parents to communicate constantly about what’s going on.
 The written Plan itself includes specifics that cover the vast majority of child situations, so all the parents need to do is read their Plan.
 While most custody orders/ Plans have some provisions about holidays and vacations, for example, a Par-2 Plan will include:

 Logically, this makes sense.
 When specifics are set out in writing, the parents don’t have to constantly communicate with each other.
 If a parent continually fails to read the Plan to figure out the schedule, that parent will be chastised and possibly sanctioned by the court or the parenting coordinator.
-Less communication gives less opportunity for the parents to irritate each other, and each parent will have peace in order to enjoy their children and parent them without undue conflict.
+Less direct parent-to-parent communication gives less opportunity for the parents to irritate each other, and each parent will have peace in order to enjoy their children and parent them without undue conflict.
 More importantly the children will notice the lack of bickering and conflict between the parents and will be able to relax because they are no longer being used as go-betweens in the conflict.

 When Par-2 is working and efficient, the children avoid seeing conflict between their parents.
 Ideally, Par-2 gives the parents a reprieve from their hostilities stemming from the relationship, forces each parent to acknowledge the other parent’s ability to raise the children in his/ her own home, and makes the parents view each other as coparents rather than the (failed) former partner.